Abdullahsrwr/reminder-app/README.md

 3. Adyan Reza (AdyanReza)

 Contribution Edit from Logs:
-Commit fe57b93 - December 4th from Evan Curtis "Charts pages added, schedule datachart updated" - Adyan Reza assisted Commit 6691074 - December 4th from Evan Curtis DataTable added, date variable given to taask, tasks can now be viewe… " - Adyan Reza assisted
+Commit fe57b93 - December 4th from Evan Curtis "Charts pages added, schedule datachart updated" - Adyan Reza assisted <br />
+Commit 6691074 - December 4th from Evan Curtis DataTable added, date variable given to taask, tasks can now be viewe… " - Adyan Reza assisted <br />
-Commit ebd5307 - December 6h from Abdullah Sarwar "Snackbar Update" - Adyan Reza assisted
+Commit ebd5307 - December 6h from Abdullah Sarwar "Snackbar Update" - Adyan Reza assisted <br />

 ## Overview
 This group project is designed for you to demonstrate the skills that you have learned in this course.
 The final project that you submit in the last week of classes will be a completed mobile application.
 Non-functional requirements, especially those associated with production-readiness, will be considered extremely important when marking this project.
 You are expected to work in a group of three to five students when completing this project.
 Students are not permitted to work alone on the project, as this eliminates one of the learning objectives of this assessment.